-3.5.8 Precinct 7 - Maritime Mixed Use
+3.6.8 Precinct 7 - Maritime Mixed Use

-The Maritime Mixed Use Precinct is an area which accommodates marine transport infrastructure, State maritime infrastructure and marine-based commercial uses.

-Mixed-use style developments would be encouraged, with a strong preference for commercial uses along the Waterfront Promenade.
+The Maritime Mixed Use Precinct is an area which accommodates marine transport infrastructure, State maritime infrastructure and marine-based business activities.
+Mixed-use style developments would be encouraged, with a strong preference for business and centre activities along the Waterfront Promenade.
 This precinct supports the nearby cruise ship facility (Quayside Terminal) providing an opportunity to provide a consolidated land-sea transit node and commercial/tourist orientated destination, in a purpose-designed layout that is functional and attractive.